atrisovic/weather-panel.github.io/_site/content/weather-and-climate-data.md

 | ----------------- | --------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- |
 | `ncread(fn,var);` | `ncfile <- nc_open(fn)`<br>`var <- ncvar_get(ncfile,var)` | `ncf = nc.Dataset(fn)` <br>`ncf.variables[var][:]`<br>(`ncf.variables[var]` will return a `float` object that keeps the attributes from the netCDF file) | `ds = xr.open_dataset(fn))`<br>ds.var<br>(data is loaded lazily and only fully loaded when calculations are done - to force loading, run `ds.load()`) |

 You’ll often only want or need a subset of a variable.
-In this case, make sure you know in what order the dimensions of the variable are saved at (see above).
+In this case, make sure you know in what order the dimensions of the variable are saved at (see above; unless you are working with `xarray`, which handles this for you.
+Check the docs.).
 Say, if you want only a 5 x 5 x 365 subset of the data, you’d use:

 | Matlab                                     | R                                                                                                           | python (xarray)                                                                                                                                                                                                                                        |
 | ------------------------------------------ | ----------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `ncread(fn,var,`<br>`[1 1 1],[5 5 365]);` | `ncfile <- nc_open(fn)`<br>`vardata <- ncvar_get(ncfile,var,             start=c(1,1,1), count=c(5,5,365))` | `ds = xr.open_dataset(fn))`<br>`ds.loc[0:5,0:5,0:365]` <br>(data is loaded lazily and only fully loaded when calculations are done, so you can slice data without loading it into memory.
 Slicing can be done by time, variable, etc.; check the docs) |

 As mentioned above, these files also include populated variables that give values for indices along each dimension (`lon, lat` / `location` and `time`), which can be extracted like any other variable using the functions listed above.
 Make sure to double-check the name of those dimensions in the netCDF header first (the author has seen grid variables listed for example as `lat`, `latitude`, `Latitude`, `Lat`, `latitude_1`, and any number of other names).
+As mentioned, `xarray` has built-in methods for identifying the dimensions in the file, regardless of order.

 The `time` variable can also be listed in a few different formats.
 An integer representation of “days since [some date, often 1850-01-01]” is common, as is an integer representation of the form [YYYYMMDD], among others.
 The key is to always check the description of the variable in the header, and adjust your methods accordingly until it’s in a format you want it in.
 If you're using python, the `xarray` package has the ability to interpret some of these time representations for you and translates them into the `datetime64` class, which makes some kinds of manipulation, like averaging over months, easier.